ViaVersion/ViaFabricPlus/README.md

 # ViaFabricPlus
-Clientside ViaVersion, ViaLegacy and ViaAprilFools implementation with clientside fixes for Fabric
+Clientside ViaVersion, ViaLegacy, ViaBedrock and ViaAprilFools implementation with clientside fixes for Fabric
 ### This project has nothing to do with the original ViaFabric and is therefore also not compact

 ## Contact